 The Ruffed Grouse (Bonasa umbellus) is a medium-sized forest-dwelling bird that ranges from the Appalachian Mountains across Canada to Alaska.
 Ruffed Grouse are the most widely distributed resident game bird in North America.
 They can be found in all of the Canadian Provinces and in 38 states.
 The Ruffed Grouse is non-migratory, and it is the only species in its genus.
 Sometimes the Ruffed Grouse is referred to as a “partridge”, especially where I hunt in Northern Minnesota, but this is incorrect.
 There’s no relation to the partridge., but, as culture guides language, the term has stuck.

-Grouse populations tend to follow a 10-year boom and bust population cycle, but this cycle doesn’t seem to correlate strongly to my success in the woods.
+Grouse populations tend to follow a 10-year boom and bust population cycle, but this cycle doesn’t seem to correlate strongly with my success in the woods.
 Regardless of the drumming counts, (how the wildlife agencies measure grouse population) I will be in the grouse woods each fall.

 Ruffed Grouse for Adult-Onset Hunters

 I’ve recently noticed an uptick in non-hunters asking me about hunting and how to get started.
 I think this is great!
 The challenge for many people who didn’t grow up with a hunting tradition is, it can be a very tough lifestyle to break into.
 Land access, specialized gear, and knowledge are all barriers that can make it daunting to try hunting.

 As a result, I always recommend grouse hunting to adult-onset hunters because the barriers to entry are so low.
 To hunt grouse all you really need is a cheap shotgun, a pair of boots, and an orange cap and vest and that’s it.
 You don’t have to get up at three in the morning to grouse hunt, there are millions of acres of public land so access is not a problem, and if you’re not successful, you’ve had a pleasant walk in the woods.
 What’s not to like?